 - Malin Landaeus

 - Known to Man

 - Rabbits NYC

 I hope you enjoyed our insider’s guide to 30 vintage and thrift stores in New York and had a great time exploring them with me.

-So, subscribe to our channel, like our video below and send us suggestions of what you’d like to see next, to continue uncovering NY with me!
+So, subscribe to YouTube channel, like our video below and send us suggestions of what you’d like to see next, to continue uncovering NY with me!
 See you on my next episode!